Work with experts to take discoveries from lab to market.

 Bring Innovations to Life in the Real World

 The Discovery to Market program is another pillar of the Global MBA’s innovative curriculum.
 Learn how to assess the commercial potential of scientific discoveries and technological innovations with real-world discoveries from across Johns Hopkins University.

-In this course, students learn to assess the commercial potential of scientific discoveries and technological innovations, with the goal of producing future Chief Innovation Officers and informed CEOs who truly understand the complex interplay of science, technology and innovation to create revolutionary business models for companies around the world.
+Working alongside experts in entrepreneurship, law, regulation, technology, science, and strategy, you’ll gain the valuable experience and competencies employers are looking for when hiring Chief Innovation Officers and informed CEOs who can truly understand the complex interplay of science, technology and innovation to create revolutionary business models for companies around the world.

 The Johns Hopkins Carey Business School works closely with the Johns Hopkins University School of Medicine (JHUSOM), School of Biomedical Engineering (BME) and the Center for Bioengineering Innovation and Design (CBID), the office of Johns Hopkins Technology Transfer (JHTT), the U.S. Army Medical Research and Material Command Telemedicine & Advanced Technology Research Center (TATRC), and National Institute of Health (NIH).